renaudwangler/ib-labs/msms030fr/lab11e1.md

 ## Task 1- View Microsoft 365 service health
 1. On **LON-CL1** you should still be logged in as the **Administrator** from the prior lab exercise.
-1. In your Edge browser, you should still have a tab open for the **Microsoft 365** homepage and the **Microsoft 365 admin center** and you should still be logged in as Holly Dickson.
+1. In your Edge browser, you should still have a tab open for the **Microsoft 365** homepage and the **Microsoft 365 admin center** and you should still be logged in as Dominique Skyetson.
 1. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all**, select **Health**, and then select **Service health**.
 1. On the **Service health** page, if any issue is present under the **Active issues** section, click on its title to open an information pane with informations about the issue.
 Review information about the issue, then close this issue pane.
 1. On the **Service health** page, under **Microsoft service health** Look for the services list if any displays some problems or advisories.
 Try to attach this information to the previous issue.